davatorium/rofi/doc/rofi.1.markdown

     rofi -show run -width 100 -location 1 -lines 5 -bw 2 -yoffset -2

-Get a colored list of available wifi networks:
+Get a colored list of available wi-fi networks:

     tty-pipe nmcli device wifi | out2html -p | rofi -dmenu -markup-rows

-Popup a text message claiming that this is the end:
+Pop up a text message claiming that this is the end:

     rofi -e "This is the end"

-Popup a text message in red, bold font claiming that this is still the end:
+Pop up a text message in red, bold font claiming that this is still the end:

     rofi -e "<span color='red'><b>This is still the end</b></span>>" -markup

-Show all keybindings:
+Show all key bindings:

     rofi -show keys